upwaveHQ/API-Doc/source/includes/_cards.md

 # Cards

-UpWave Cards is an information carrier that holds task-description, comments, files etc.
+UpWave Cards are information carriers that can hold task-description, comments, files etc.

-### Subscription
+### Watching a Card

-A User, when subscribed to a card, will be notified on important changes on that Card.
+A User, when on a watch list to a Card, will be notified on important changes on that Card.
-A Subscription will start when
+The user will automatically be added to the watch list when..
-a) a user is assigned a Card,
+a) the user is assigned a Card,
-b) a user is mentioned in a Comment on a Card
+b) the user is mentioned in a Comment on a Card
-c) a user choose to Subscribe to a Card
+c) the user choose to watch the Card

-The only way to terminate a subscription is to update the card with *{"subscribe": false}* This is also the mechanism for how to manually subscribe to a Card.
+The only way to unwatch is to update the card with *{"watch": false}* This is also the mechanism for how to manually add oneselves to the watch list.

 ## List Cards